Learn

 Because of COVID, we only went on tours after acceptance.
 That’s when he fell in love with Worcester Polytechnic Institute (WPI).
 It was the absolute perfect fit for him.

-Now a sophomore in college, my once fairly introverted son has completely thrived at WPI.
-He made the eSports team and he’s playing club lacrosse (they don’t have a varsity team).
+Now a sophomore in college, my once fairly introverted son has thrived at WPI.
+He made the eSports team and plays club lacrosse (they don’t have a varsity team).
 He also pledged a fraternity, lived in the frat house over the summer for his engineering internship, and is living there this school year.

 Overall, he’s doing very well.
 Not only has he made good friends, but he’s excelling at school.
 He was really down about all the rejections, but I’m telling you, they do end up where they need to be.